BryanAbuchery/Group_Project/README.md

 The group was to read a paper, reproduce it, learn how to use BLAST , perform Multiple sequence Alignment, visualize the data and construct da phylogenetic tree using the different tools available before making scientific conclusions.

 ## Referrence material

-To learn concepts used in bioinformatics, it is imperative to learn how BLAST, Genetic Data Alignment and Phylogenetic tree construction work for genomic data analysis and visualization.

 In this project, we attempted to reproduce the data found in [this paper](https://onlinelibrary.wiley.com/doi/pdfdirect/10.1002/jmv.25700) using genetic analysis tools.

-To reproduce our results, ensure that you have the following tools installed;

 ## Tools and Installations
-This tutorial assumes that you have installed the following tools but if not, click on them and you will be redirected to the installation and documentation pages
+This tutorial assumes that you have installed the following tools but if not, click on them and you will be redirected to the installation and documentation sites.

 * [BLAST](https://www.ncbi.nlm.nih.gov/books/NBK279671/)